 Bale’s brilliance downs Liverpool (2018)

-Loris Karius’ capitulation in this same fixture could well have featured in our list of iconic final moments, but Gareth Bale’s incredible impact off the bench deserves its place amongst our tributes.
+Loris Karius’ capitulation in this same fixture could well have featured in our list of iconic final moments, but Gareth Bale’s incredible impact off the bench deserves its place among our tributes.

 Bale had been a notable omission from the Real Madrid side as they faced Liverpool in Kyiv, though was called upon with the scores poised at 1-1.

-Just two minutes after his arrival from the bench, the Welsh winger produced one of the most glorious goals the Champions League has ever seen, a perfect moment of technique and athleticism to execute an exquisite overhead kick beyond Karius.
+Just two minutes after his arrival from the bench, the Welsh winger produced one of the most glorious goals the Champions League has ever seen.
+His goal stunned the stadium, a perfect moment of technique and athleticism to execute an exquisite overhead kick beyond Karius.

 Bale later netted a second to seal Real Madrid’s record-extending 13th Champions League title, a third in succession for Zinedine Zidane’s dominant outfit and fourth in just five campaigns.